 However, having electrodes placed all over their head can be stressful for young children.

-The EEG team at THINK Neurology for Kids works with many children and understands that each has their own sensitivities.
+The EEG doctors and healthcare team at THINK Neurology for Kids works with many children and understand that each has their own sensitivities.
 They have a special skill for connecting with children, helping them feel safe and comfortable throughout the EEG.
 The team also works closely with each parent so they can keep the experience stress-free and as pleasant as possible.

 The extent of your preparation depends on the type of EEG: